unadlib/mutative/README.md

   > Forbid accessing non-draftable values in strict mode(unless using [unsafe()](#unsafe)).

   > It is recommended to enable `strict` in development mode and disable `strict` in production mode.
-This will ensure safe returns and also keep good performance in the production build.
-If the return value is mixed drafts or `undefined`, then use [safeReturn()](#safereturn).
+This will ensure safe explicit returns and also keep good performance in the production build.
+If the value that does not mix any current draft or is `undefined` is returned, then use [rawReturn()](#rawreturn).

 - enablePatches - `boolean | { pathAsArray?: boolean; arrayLengthAssignment?: boolean; }`, the default is false.